cloudflare/cloudflare-docs/content/waf/analytics/paid-plans.md

 ## Adjusting displayed data

 You can apply multiple filters and exclusions to narrow the scope of Security Events and adjust the report duration.
-Modifying the duration, filters, or exclusions affects the analytics data displayed on the entire page including the **Activity Log** and all graphs, except for the **Denial-of-service attacks mitigated** graph.
+Modifying the duration, filters, or exclusions affects the analytics data displayed on the entire page including the **Activity Log** and all graphs.

 ![Example of adding a new filter in Security Events for the Allow action](/waf/static/analytics-add-filter.png)